ThemeBoy/SportsPress/readme.txt

 = 0.4.1 =
 * Tweak - Activate checkbox when all players are added to player list.
 * Fix - Function date_diff added for PHP < 5.3.
-* Localization - Swedish translation by jenszackrisson.
+* Localization - Swedish translation by JensZ.

 = 0.4 =
 * Feature - SportsPress Status dashboard widget added to display number of events and countdown in admin.